Guitar Strap Durability Guide: Materials, Common Failures & Maintenance Tips

 Loose fit ⚠️

-The best way to reduce this kind of wear is to limit unnecessary movement at the strap button.
-Silicone rubber strap locks are an inexpensive option, while mechanical systems such as Schaller-style locks provide a more professional solution.
+The most effective way to reduce keyholing is to minimize movement at the strap button.
+Silicone rubber strap locks provide an inexpensive layer of security, while mechanical systems such as Schaller-style locks offer a more robust solution for players who regularly perform, rehearse, or travel with their instruments.

 Strap locks for guitar

-Important: Mechanical strap locks often require a larger hole, usually around 10–12 mm.
-Do not force a lock into a standard hole, as this can damage the leather fibers even on a thick, high-quality strap.
+Important: Many mechanical strap locks require a larger hole, typically around 10–12 mm.
+Forcing a lock into a standard-sized strap hole can damage the leather fibers and accelerate wear, even on a high-quality strap.

 Customized sizes for the strap lock holes upon customer's request